rabongHan/cse15l-lab-reports/report-5.md

 ### Testing
 ![](/images/1.png)
->   https://github.com/ucsd-cse15l-f22/list-methods-lab3, which has the same code as the starter from lab 3(which has errors)
+>   https://github.com/ucsd-cse15l-f22/list-methods-lab3, which has the same code as the starter from lab 3 (has errors)
->>  I copied the **SSH** of forked repository called `lab7`.
-Then paste that after typing `git clone`.
-This allows me to clone my fork of the repository.
+>>  Clone finished successfully and file submission checked (correct file).
+However, 1 test was failed among 3 tests, so it shows total grade is 66.67%.

 ![](/images/2.png)
->   https://github.com/ucsd-cse15l-f22/list-methods-lab3, which has the same code as the starter from lab 3(which has errors)
+>   https://github.com/ucsd-cse15l-f22/list-methods-corrected, which has the methods corrected (has no errors)
->>  I copied the **SSH** of forked repository called `lab7`.
-Then paste that after typing `git clone`.
-This allows me to clone my fork of the repository.
+>>  Clone finished successfully and file submission checked (correct file).
+Also, no tests was failed, so it shows total grade is 100%.

 ![](/images/3.png)
->   https://github.com/ucsd-cse15l-f22/list-methods-lab3, which has the same code as the starter from lab 3(which has errors)
+>   https://github.com/ucsd-cse15l-f22/list-methods-compile-error, which has a syntax error of a missing semicolon
->>  I copied the **SSH** of forked repository called `lab7`.
-Then paste that after typing `git clone`.
-This allows me to clone my fork of the repository.
+>>  Clone finished successfully and file submission checked (correct file).
+However, since there was syntax error in student code, it shows compilation failed error, and exits the bash.

 ![](/images/4.png)
->   https://github.com/ucsd-cse15l-f22/list-methods-lab3, which has the same code as the starter from lab 3(which has errors)
+>   https://github.com/ucsd-cse15l-f22/list-methods-filename, which has a great implementation saved in a file with the wrong name
->>  I copied the **SSH** of forked repository called `lab7`.
-Then paste that after typing `git clone`.
-This allows me to clone my fork of the repository.
+>>  Clone finished successfully.
+However, when file submission was checked, it had incorrect file name.
+So, it shows error that alerts that the file submitted has incorrect name.

 ![](/images/5.png)
->   https://github.com/ucsd-cse15l-f22/list-methods-lab3, which has the same code as the starter from lab 3(which has errors)
+>   https://github.com/ucsd-cse15l-f22/list-methods-nested, which has a great implementation saved in a nested directory called `pa1`
->>  I copied the **SSH** of forked repository called `lab7`.
-Then paste that after typing `git clone`.
-This allows me to clone my fork of the repository.
+>>  Clone finished successfully.
+However, even though the file had correct name and implementation, the file was in nested directory.
+So, it shows error that alerts that the file is in nested directory.

 ### Conclusion
-It took 1 minute and 25 seconds for me to finish all the steps.
+Until week 8, this grading script hasn't worked properly.
+During this lab report, this grading script has been changed and worked properly.